muhammadareeb313/muhammadareeb313/README.md

 - 👋 Hi, I’m Muhammad Areeb
-- 👀 I’m interested in
+- 👀 I’m interested in coding
 - 🌱 I’m currently working on Ecommerce App
 - 💞️ I’m looking to collaborate you ...
 - 📫 How to reach me areebmuhammad96@gmail.com and my watsapp is 03122326792